excelsky/msan622/final-project/README.md

 The data density is farily high.
 I intentionally set the `sidebarPanel` `width = 3` and the `mainPanel` `width = 9`.
 In other words, I alloted three times more space for the main panel to the side panel.

 The data to ink ratio is farily high.
 I intentionally got rid of the background of a plot.
 I made them white and added blue dotted tick marks.
 I incrased the font size of both the axis labels and tick marks in order to increase a readability.

+This visualization excels at comparing the relative difference among elements.
+If there were an outlier, it would be colored very differently from other blocks.
+Also if there were a general trend, they would be colored in a similar tone, so people can easily detect.
+I intentionally added brushing, so that users can see the key point.
+The furthr detail is discussed in **Interactivity 2**

+From this visualization, I learnd that different data format has its own purpose.
+I could have created a heat map from a regular (=wide) data format, but I r

 ![IMAGE](4bar.jpg)